BZoennchen/supercollider-book/chapters/supercollider/synths/3-busses.md

 The [In](https://doc.sccode.org/Classes/In.html) unit generator read a signal from a bus and its counterpart [Out](https://doc.sccode.org/Classes/Out.html) writes the signal to a bus.
 Note that our default values would not work because each synth would write to bus 0.
 In the following, I use [Bus](https://doc.sccode.org/Classes/Bus.html) objects that are handy to organize busses client-side.
-However, these objects have no effect on the server, i.e., they do not acutally create new busses but manage bus numbers.
+However, these objects have no effect on the server, i.e., they do not actually create new busses but manage bus numbers.
 If we execute the following, we do not hear any sound:

 ```isc